BruceGitHub/HelloWorld/index.md

 About me...
 I'm a thinker, I wonder about everything, I curious, I tremendous want to learn, I’m hungry for learning.

+This blog's a collection of posts, notes, and other stuff...
+This it's I will hope, my contribution, in response for all people that write a blog post, register video, etc

+from which I learn many things each day ...

 ### My learning path